Meet the evidence detectives: An introduction to programme assessment

-This blog provides a first-hand insight into programme assessment, which is a key part of our work at the Early Intervention Foundation (EIF).
-It is designed to shed light on the process for programme providers, commissioners and anyone else who is interested in what we do and why.
-It accompanies our open call for programmes to be assessed, with the opportunity to appear on the EIF Guidebook.
+Lucy Brims provides a first-hand insight into programme assessment, which is a key part of our work at the Early Intervention Foundation (EIF).
+She sheds some light on the process for programme providers, commissioners and anyone else who is interested in what we do and why.

 Assessing evidence for programmes is a stimulating but challenging process.
 Each programme may have many evaluations, each with methodological strengths and weaknesses.
 The evaluations may be conducted in several countries and show mixed results.
 So, how do we assess the overall evidence in a rigorous way?